redis-store/redis-rails/README.md

 Rails 5.2.0 [includes a Redis cache store out of the box](https://github.com/rails/rails/pull/31134), so you don't really need this gem anymore if you just need to store the fragment cache in Redis.
-Maintenence on the [redis-activesupport](https://github.com/redis-store/redis-activesupport) gem will continue for security and compatibility issues, but we are no longer accepting new features.
+Maintenance on the [redis-activesupport](https://github.com/redis-store/redis-activesupport) gem will continue for security and compatibility issues, but we are no longer accepting new features.
 We are still actively maintaining all other gems in the redis-store family.